Had I Known: My Breast Cancer Journey

 An award-winning journalist, bestselling author, motivational speaker, and women's health & wellness advocate, Joan Lunden has been a trusted voice in American homes for more than 30 years.
 For nearly two decades, Lunden greeted viewers each morning on Good Morning America bringing insight to the day’s top stories.
 As the longest running female host ever on early morning television, Lunden reported from 26 countries, covered 5 presidents, 5 Olympics, and kept Americans up to date on how to care for their homes, their families, and their health.

 Lunden continues to be one of America’s most recognized and trusted personalities.
-She is a special correspondent on the TODAY Show, and a sought after speaker and event host throughout the country.
+She is a special correspondent on the TODAY Show, host of the CBS series Your Health, and a sought after speaker and event host throughout the country.
 On her website JoanLunden.com and social media, women interact with her every day about health, wellness, lifestyle tips, family, and boomer information.

 In June of 2014, Lunden was diagnosed with triple negative breast cancer, which required chemotherapy, surgery, and radiation.
 An eternal optimist, Lunden wanted to turn her diagnosis into an opportunity to help others.
 She blogged throughout her cancer treatment and wrote a memoir Had I Known, which documents her battle, and reflects on her life and career.
 Lunden serves as an ambassador for Amgen’s Breakaway from Cancer, advocates for patients on Capitol Hill, and actively communicates with the cancer community through her social media and on her website.